scylladb/scylladb/README.md

 For further information, please see:

 * [Developer documentation] for more information on building Scylla.
-* [Packaging documentation] on how to build Scylla packages for different Linux distributions.
+* [Build documentation] on how to build Scylla binaries, tests, and packages.
 * [Docker image build documentation] for information on how to build Docker images.

 [developer documentation]: HACKING.md
-[packaging documentation]: docs/building-packages.md
+[build documentation]: docs/building.md
 [docker image build documentation]: dist/docker/redhat/README.md

 ## Running Scylla